edb-rs/edb/CONTRIBUTING.md

 If you discover a security vulnerability, please:
 - **DO NOT** open a public issue
-- Email security@medga.org with details
+- Email edb@zzhang.xyz with details
 - Include steps to reproduce
 - Allow time for us to respond and fix